-From champions to also-rans – A timeline of Liverpool’s season of struggle
+From champions to also-rans – a timeline of Liverpool’s season of struggle

 By PA Staff

-Liverpool’s rapidly unravelling season took a further turn for the worse on Thursday evening when they slipped to a fifth successive home defeat for the first time in the club’s history.
+Liverpool’s rapidly unravelling season plumbed new depths on Sunday as they crashed to a sixth successive home defeat, going down 1-0 to relegation-threatened Fulham.

-The reigning Premier League champions will head into the weekend sitting in seventh place in the table, 22 points adrift of leaders Manchester City and with memories of last season triumphant charge to their first title for 30 years fading fast.
+The reigning Premier League champions are in danger of losing touch with the top four as memories of last season’s triumphant charge to their first title for 30 years fade fast.

 Here, the PA news agency takes a look at where it has all gone wrong for Jurgen Klopp’s men.